-Securities purchased under agreements to resell (reverse repo) are recorded within cash and cash equivalents.
+Securities purchased under agreements to resell (referred to as "reverse repo") are recorded within cash and cash equivalents.
 The difference between the purchase and resale prices represents interest income and is recognised over the term of the repo agreement using the effective interest method.
 If assets purchased under an agreement to resell are sold to third parties, the obligation to return securities is recorded as a trading liability and measured at fair value.